-- Keep a numbered set of photocopies for yourself, in case we have questions later about individual photographs.
+- Keep a numbered set of copies for yourself, in case we have questions later about individual photographs.

 Readers like rich captions.
 Each caption should be full and descriptive of the image.
 If people appear in a photo, you must identify or account for each of them in order (within reason; usually from left to right).
 A photograph of three people, for example, cannot be captioned as if it showed only two.
 Crowd scenes can be handled differently, but as many people as possible should be identified and their positions clearly indicated.
 For film stills, identify the film (and date; studio is often important), the actors, their character names, and the action depicted.
 For historical shots, a date is very important, even if you can only approximate (“Smith at home, probably around 1950”).

 Permission for interior images and illustrations are required for the reproduction of many graphic materials.
 You are responsible for obtaining and paying for these releases when necessary.
 Items that are definitely in the public domain do not need permission from a copyright standpoint, but suppliers may charge a use fee or request a specific credit.
 If the latter, be sure to include the credit in your caption..

 The copyright principle of “fair use” provides for limited use of copyrighted material in certain cases; over the years it has often been taken to support modest use of film stills, for example.
 If you are in doubt about the need for permission, please discuss it with us before contacting a third party—this is important.